EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

  * Click on `Buckets` in the menu, then click `Create Bucket`.
 Choose a unique name for the bucket.
 Select the region, then click `Create Bucket`.
  * Click on `Policies` in the menu, then click `Create Policy`.
-Enter any name for the policy.
+Enter any name for the policy, but its easiest to name it the same thing as the bucket.
 Copy and paste the full policy document below into the policy form, replacing `BUCKET_NAME` with your chosen bucket name (there are two instances to replace in the body).

 ```
 {